 Field Operations Bureau (FOB)

 The Field Operations Bureau is responsible for coordinating, planning and analyzing the traffic and patrol functions of the nine geographic troops.
 The nine troops provide the full spectrum of police services throughout the state.
 In all areas of the state, not within municipal boundaries, the Patrol provides the primary enforcement of all traffic and boating laws.
-In addition the Patrol is responsible for investigation of traffic and boating crashes on all roadways and waterways.
+In addition, the Patrol is responsible for investigation of traffic crashes on all roadways, as well as boating crashes and drownings on all waterways.
 Members of the Patrol are routinely called upon to assist municipal police agencies and sheriff's departments all across the state of Missouri.
 Additionally, the Field Operations Bureau provides administrative oversight and assistance with emergency/disaster response statewide.
-The Field Operations Bureau also coordinates the following functions, 4 Major Crash Investigation Units, 4 Special Weapons and Tactics (SWAT) Teams, Dive Team, Marijuana Eradication, Selective Traffic Enforcement Programs, Driving While Impaired Victim Advocacy, Criminal Interdiction and gubernatorial inauguration details.
+The Field Operations Bureau also coordinates the following functions, four (4) Major Crash Investigation Units, four (4) Special Weapons and Tactics (SWAT) Teams, Dive Team, Mobile Field Force Operations, Swift Water Rescue Operations, Selective Traffic Enforcement Programs, Driving While Impaired Victim Advocacy, Criminal Interdiction, and gubernatorial inauguration details.

-The Patrol currently has 4 twenty member Special Weapons and Tactics Teams stationed at Troop A, Lee's Summit, Troop C, St. Louis, Troop D, Springfield, and Troop F Jefferson City.
-The teams are trained and equipped to respond to a variety of critical incidents ranging from hostage situations to high-risk warrant service.
+The Patrol currently has four (4) Special Weapons and Tactics Teams, which are stationed at Troop A, Lee's Summit; Troop C, St. Louis; Troop D, Springfield; and Troop F Jefferson City.
+The teams are trained and equipped to respond to a variety of critical incidents, ranging from hostage situations to high-risk warrant service.
 The teams are regularly requested by sheriff's department and police agencies, which lack the personnel and resources to maintain their own unit.